Latest posts by Michael Pietroforte (see all)

 To reward active 4sysops members, we are introducing a new point system and a member competition.
 You can gain points for all activities mentioned above.
 Please have a look at the current member point system.
 There are many more options to acquire points; I haven’t mentioned them all here.

 To get things started, we sponsor a little prize.
-The member who receives the most points at the end of January will get US$100, the runner-up $50, and the third place finisher $25.
+The member who receives the most points at the end of a particular month will get US$100, the runner-up $50, and the third place finisher $25.

 In the monthly member leaderboard, you can monitor how you are doing in the competition.
 In the all-time member leaderboard, you will find the most active 4sysops members for the current year.
 (I don't appear in the monthly member leaderboard because I am messing with 4sysops all day and it wouldn't be fair to take part in the competition.
 However, the 4sysops authors are also taking part in the monthly member competition.)